Corona-IDE/flare-gradle-opertions-plugins/doc/dependency-insight.md

 ### dependencyReport

-Applies Gradle's [DependencyReportTask](https://docs.gradle.org/3.4.1/dsl/org.gradle.api.tasks.diagnostics.DependencyReportTask.html), allowing output of the full dependency tree of the project(s)
+Applies Gradle's [DependencyReportTask](https://docs.gradle.org/3.2.1/dsl/org.gradle.api.tasks.diagnostics.DependencyReportTask.html), allowing output of the full dependency tree of the project(s)

 ### dependencyInsightReport

-Applies Gradle's [DependencyInsightReportTask](https://docs.gradle.org/3.4.1/dsl/org.gradle.api.tasks.diagnostics.DependencyInsightReportTask.html), which allows determination of where a dependency is introduced.
+Applies Gradle's [DependencyInsightReportTask](https://docs.gradle.org/3.2.1/dsl/org.gradle.api.tasks.diagnostics.DependencyInsightReportTask.html), which allows determination of where a dependency is introduced.
 Takes two arguments

 * `--configuration`
     * The Gradle configuration to search for instances of the given dependency in.
 (Ex: `runtime`)
 * `--dependency`
     * All or part of the dependency name to find (Ex: `org.testng`, `testng`)

+### dependencyProjectReport

+Applies Gradle's [DependencyInsightReportTask](https://docs.gradle.org/3.2.1/dsl/org.gradle.api.tasks.diagnostics.DependencyInsightReportTask.html), with a matching specification configured to match any projects in a multi-module environment

+* `--configuration`
+    * The Gradle configuration to search for instances of the given dependency in.
+(Ex: `runtime`)

 ## Replaced Boilerplate

 The plug-in has the effect of replacing the boilerplate: